zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    Reports that a rule was removed from a plugin due to a timeout.

-   :r: The rule now removed.
+   :param r: The rule now removed.

-   :i: Additional flow information, if supported by the protocol.
+   :param i: Additional flow information, if supported by the protocol.

-   :p: The state for the plugin that had the rule in place and now
+   :param p: The state for the plugin that had the rule in place and now
       removed it.

-   :msg: An optional informational message by the plugin.
+   :param msg: An optional informational message by the plugin.

 Hooks
 #####